 Connect to the Planet and Your Peers

-Join us for a month filled with once-in-a-lifetime, immersive learning experiences centered on Urban Oceans!
+Join us for a month filled with once-in-a-lifetime, immersive learning experiences centered on urban oceans!

-Courses will focus on understanding and solving issues in the San Pedro Channel, a unique ocean environment off the coast of one of the world’s busiest port cities.
+Courses focus on understanding and solving issues in the San Pedro Channel, a unique ocean environment off the coast of one of the world’s busiest port cities.
 Everything takes place at the Wrigley Marine Science Center, our incredible living laboratory on Santa Catalina Island.

 Dive into Maymester